 As much as the media updates the presidential elections, it is compelling to want to bet on the event.
 Whether you think it makes for great television or you are wanting to make some cash on the election, it will take some strategy before you decide to want to throw money at it.

-To begin your search for placing bets on US Elections, you must keep a few things in mind.
+To begin your search for placing bets on the US Election, you must keep a few things in mind.
 Having a strategy along with some tips to point you in the right direction is key.
 The top five best tips for US Elections betting are:

 To bet on anything, you need to first find yourself a sportsbook.
 You need to find one that is best suited for your goals as a bettor and has the tools you need.